DFreds/dfreds-module-template-ts/README.md

 - If you don't plan on using any 3rd party dependencies, then be sure to remove `vendor.mjs` everywhere that it is mentioned in the project.
   - Note that the UUID dependency was included to get started.
 It's likely you don't need this specific dependency, but the module won't build without at least one dependency if the references to `vendor.mjs` exists in the project.

+## Static Files

+Assets, fonts, language files, packs, templates, and the module.json can all exist in the `/static` folder in anyway you see fit.
+When built, any static files or folders will exist in `/dist` directly.

 ## Updating Node

 After updating to a new node version, run `node -v > .nvmrc`.